 - How long before I can return to normal activity?

 How is this procedure done?

 Depending on your nature of your excess breast tissue a combination of procedures may be performed.
-Excess glandular tissue is often removed through an incision using a scalpel while excess fatty tissue is commonly treated with liposuction.
+The excess glandular tissue is often removed through an incision using a scalpel while the excess fatty tissue is commonly treated with liposuction.
 Only your surgeon can determine which treatment is appropriate for you.
-In either case the incision is usually hidden near the border of the dark tissue surrounding the nipple (areola).
+In either case, the incision is usually hidden near the border of the dark tissue surrounding the nipple (areola).
 Some surgeons may choose an incision under the arm when liposuction is used alone.